 For this system to operate at its best, choose projects that can be achieved within one month or less.
 Ideally within one or two weeks.
 If you choose one-year projects, you will not be able to maintain the rule of 3 projects on the main list!

 FOCUS ON THE ACHIEVEMENT

-Sometimes we get carried away by the peripheral aspects of a project (meetings, emails, organisation, etc.).
+Sometimes we get carried away by the peripheral aspects of a project (meetings, emails, organization, etc.).
 You need to concentrate on one thing: that the project moves forward every day.

 – Keep the result in mind: determine exactly how you will know that the project is completed.
 And write it down in a couple of sentences beside your project on the list.